DASILVAFARIATom/MojoModules/README.md

 # Møjø Modules
 Free audio plugins made with JUCE by Tom DA SILVA-FARIA.

+Requirements :
+  - MacOS 10.xx or more
+  - Windows 11.xx or more
+  - Ubuntu 20.xx or more
+All of these plugins are VST3 and were built for 64 bits computers.

 Do not hesitate to contact me for comments, bugs report or anything else ! :)

 ## Tremøjø :
 Tremøjø is an advanced **tremolo unit** :